MuhammadA-C/wgu-c482/README.md

 ---

 **Important to note:**
-* No database will be used to persistently store user data
+* No database will be used to persistently store application data
 * Had to use JavaFX

 ---